If you ended up on this website searching for hotels in Naggar, let me tell you that you are at the right place.

 It is situated on the left bank of river Beas at an altitude of 1,800 meters.
 It was once the capital of the Kullu kingdom and remained so for about 1400 years.

-According to Wikipedia, the town was founded by the Visudh Pal and remained as the State headquarters until the capital was transformed to Kullu (Sultanpur) by Raja Jagat Singh.
+The town was founded by the Visudh Pal and remained as the State headquarters until the capital was transformed into Kullu (Sultanpur) by Raja Jagat Singh.
 An interesting thing to see in Naggar for tourists, therefore, is the historic Naggar Castle.

 Places To See In Naggar